-The registrar's office shuld be informed of all changes in the student's legal name, place of residence, mailing address, billing address, and telephone number.
-Freed-Hardeman University is not responsible for a student not receiving official information if the student failed to notify the

-University of any of the changes stated above.
-Change of names requires documentation, i.e. marriage license, divorce decree, passport, or social security card.
+The Office of the Registrar should be informed of all changes in the student's legal name, place of residence, mailing address, billing address, and telephone number.
+Freed-Hardeman University is not responsible for a student not receiving official information if the student failed to notify the University of any of the changes stated above.
+Change of name requires documentation, e.g., marriage license, divorce decree, passport, or social security card.
 Please note that a driver's license is not sufficient documentation for a change of name.